lino-framework/lino/README.rst

 lino-noi README
 ==========================

-A Lino application for for simply doing your accounting
+A Lino application for managing local communities

 Description
 -----------